robotjackie/portfolio/_projects/04_Arduino_cam.md

 ## Results

+At first I only got garbage blob detection.
+It looked like part of the image was being read and sent correctly, but the timing was off.
+Some of this was resolved by decreasing the baud rate to Serial, and also by re-wiring the connections more accurately and with shorter wires.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_garbage.png?raw=true" width="500"></center>

-Brightest blog detection, at 2-3 fps:
+Luckily, the light blob detection from the Arduvision library worked.
+It refreshed at about 2-3 fps and displayed a light blob from lighting sources such as the overhead light or our cell phone camera flash, and dark blobs when the light sources were covered.
+For some reason everything had a green-ish tinge; I wasn't sure why.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_lightblob1.png?raw=true" width="450">
 <img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_lightblob2.png?raw=true" width="450">
 </center>

-Book code - not great.
-Tried changing the focus with little impact.
+The code from the _Beginning OV7670 with Arduino_ book did not work well.
+There were many problems (listed below in "Challenges"), and the program could only take 1 image at a time to save to SD; it was unable to stream video.
+I tried to modify the code to output to Serial but did not succeed.
+Below is the image quality from the book's code.
 (The dark blob on the left side of the image on the right is me!)
+As you can see it is quite blurry.
+I tried changing the focus, with little impact.
+The gain and other register settings were similar to the Arduvision library, and I couldn't figure out why it didn't give me quality camera feed.

 <center><img src="https://raw.githubusercontent.com/robotjackie/portfolio/gh-pages/public/images/VGA0.jpg" width="450">
 <img src="https://raw.githubusercontent.com/robotjackie/portfolio/gh-pages/public/images/VGA1.jpg" width="450">